 The bill requires the department of revenue to transfer to the secretary of state (secretary) the electronic record of each eligible elector who applies for the issuance, renewal, or correction of a Colorado driver's license or identification card.
-The elector's county clerk reviews the record for completeness and sends the elector a notice advising that the elector has been registered to vote.
+If the individual has provided documentation of citizenship, the elector's county clerk reviews the record for completeness and sends the elector a notice advising that the elector has been registered to vote.
 The elector can return the notice to either decline to be registered or affiliate with a party.
 If the elector does not decline to be registered within 20 days after the notice is mailed and the form is not returned as undeliverable, the elector is registered to vote.

 The department of health care policy and financing is also required to begin transferring to the secretary the electronic records of electors who apply for medicaid.
 The elector's county clerk reviews the record for completeness and sends the elector a notice advising that the elector has been registered to vote.
 The elector can return the notice to decline to be registered, affiliate with a party, or provide a signature if necessary for their record.
 If the elector does not decline to be registered within 20 days after the notice is mailed and the form is not returned as undeliverable, the elector is registered to vote.

 Agencies that oversee offices designated as voter registration agencies are required to begin reporting information to the secretary related to the number of people who apply for benefits or programs, the number of voter registration choice forms the offices collect, and the number of people who receive voter registration forms.
 The office of information technology is required to assess and report to the secretary which voter registration agencies collect sufficient information for voter registration purposes.
 When the office of information technology and the secretary determine that an agency collects sufficient information, the agency is required to begin transferring records to the secretary for voter registration purposes.